 Kodaiji Temple may not be one of the most popular sites in Kyoto, but it is still one of the most unique and fun places to visit in the entire city.
 The temple grounds are beautiful and serene to simply wander through and pause for a moment of stillness.
 With its impressive zen gardens and bamboo lined pathways, you can’t help but feel at peace at Kodaiji Temple.

 But if visiting Kyoto with kids, the real joy of Kodaiji Temple is the hands-on cultural lessons that you and your kids will be able to experience.
 Throughout the temple complex, you’ll find various Japanese rituals that you can participate in.
 These traditional rituals are believed to bring good fortune, luck, love, and even healing to those who follow the simple steps.
 It is an interactive, educational look at the religion and practice of Zen Buddhism.

-Although often missed by tourists, Kodaiji Temple is considered one of the most recognized temples in Kyoto, and has a beautiful backstory, as well.
-The temple was built in the early 1600s by a grieving widow to honor her husband, an ancient Japanese warrior.
+Although often missed by tourists, Kodaiji Temple is considered one of the most recognised temples in Kyoto and has a beautiful backstory, as well.
+The temple was built in the early 1600s by a grieving widow to honour her husband, an ancient Japanese warrior.
 You can find wooden images of the warrior and his loyal wife forever enshrined together in the temple’s memorial hall.
 It doesn’t take a lot of time to tour Kodaiji Temple and its grounds, and you and your kids will be glad you did.

 Thanks to Sylvia from Wapiti Travel

 The streets in the Gion district are lined with beautiful wooden facades that often hide expensive teahouses and fancy restaurants.
 These establishments attract a high-heeled clientele, exactly the clientele that can afford the services of a Geisha.

 The existence of these posh establishments explains why the Gion district today is one of the last remaining real geisha districts.